 While authors get published without literary agents quite often, they can be very helpful for getting your book in front of the right people.

 Winning awards can signal to publishers and other industry professionals that you’re putting in the work to succeed.
 That, combined with your new status as award-winning author, means they’re even more likely to offer you a deal.

 Access to a professional editor

-Many book awards are for pre-published works, and will help winners add a final level of polish to a promising story.
-There are many different kinds of editors besides ones who simply find all your typos.
-A top editor can take your work from great (you did win a book award after all) to amazing.
+Many book awards are for pre-published works and help winners add a final level of polish to a promising story.
+There are many different kinds of editors besides ones who simply fix your typos.
+A quality editor can take your work from great (you did win a book award, after all) to amazing.